drclaw1394/perl-socket-more-resolver/README.md

 This will perform automatic loop integration, pool management with default options and export all symbols and automatically start the worker pool, if it hasn't already been started.

+There are a few examples for supported event loops in the 'examples' directory of this distribution.

 ## Import Options